 Different countries all have different passport ID requirements, too, so what works for an American passport may not be correct for a Canadian, Australian or Chinese one.
 Here are the standard requirements for a US passport, to show you just how specific the rules pertaining to your passport can be:

-American passport photos IDs all need to meet the following photo requirements: they have to be 2 x 2 inches (or 51 x 51 mm) in size and the size of the head in the photograph must be between 1 and 1 ⅜ inches from the chin's bottom to the tip of the person's head.
-They also have to be recent, which for these purposes means taken within the last six months so as to reflect the subject's current appearance.
+The Id picture must have been taken within the last six months to reflect the subject's current appearance.
 Glasses are not permitted.
 Additionally, the head of the person in the photograph must be facing the camera straight on, and the face may not be obscured.
 Neutral expressions or natural smiles are permitted.
 The photo itself must be in color, but the background needs to be white or off-white.
 Clothing should reflect what the subject wears on a daily basis, and head coverings are prohibited unless they are worn daily for religious reasons.
 Even in these cases, the full face must be visible, and the head cover cannot cast a shadow over it.
 Headphones and wireless hands-free devices are strictly disallowed.

 A Lot to Keep Track Of